luluzhou1/alinush.github.io/_posts/2025-03-11-How-to-verify-a-Groth16-VK-was-generated-from-some-R1CS.md

 {: .info}
 **tl;dr:**
-We show that, given (1) an R1CS and (2) some "powers-of-$\tau$", one can construct a cryptographic proof that a Groth16 VK was derived from them.
+We show that, given (1) an R1CS and (2) some "powers-of-$\tau$", one may be able to construct a cryptographic proof that a Groth16 VK was derived from them.
-This makes it easier (and more efficient) for folks to ensure that an on-chain VK corresponds to some published ZK circuit code (e.g., circom).
+This should make it more efficient for folks to ensure that an on-chain VK corresponds to some published ZK circuit code (e.g., circom).
-(It is not sufficient, since one should also verify that the VK was generated from several independent contributions in an MPC ceremony.)
+Nonetheless, this is **not sufficient**: one should also verify that the VK was generated from several independent contributions in an MPC ceremony and that there exists a corresponding proving key that is _consistent_ (e.g., has the same $\delta$ component, same QAP, etc.).

 <!--more-->